marilynpesantez/sample_repo/README.md

 * **Strong performers in Western Europe (Germany, EIRE, France, and Netherlands), reflecting wides** High sales revenue in these regions is supported by morderate-to-high order volumes and AOV, indicating a mix of both frequenty and high-value transactions across these countries.
 Customer retention should be a key focus.

 * **EIRE ranks second in total sales revenue after UK, but has a higher AOV than the UK.** A high AOV in EIRE indicates a more wholesale-focused customer base that is willing to make larger purchases.
 While customers in Ireland are spending more per transaction on average, overall order volume is lower than in the UK.
-A smaller population and customer base size acts as a limiting factor on order volume in EIRE compared to the UK.
+Customer base size acts as more of a limiting factor on order volume in EIRE than it does in the UK.
 Thus, the company should focus on increasing purchase frequency.

 [Visualization specific to category 3]